TheDen/ProjectEuler/README.md

 # ProjectEuler

-Solutions I've come with to Project Euler
+Some solutions to Project Euler problems that I've written.
+Will update as more are solved...